Modelling non-linear control systems using the discrete Urysohn operator: Identification of the discrete Urysohn operator

-\textbf{Theorem.} For exact input-output data of a Urysohn system, when the input sequence covers all possible inputs within the desired range and the values of the input sequence from $\left(i-m+1\right)$ to $i$ almost always change\footnote{This term implies the following.
-Set $\mathcal{S}_0$ of all input sequences of length $m$ used for the identification is considered.
-Another set $\mathcal{S}_1$ is considered, which consists of only those input sequences that are not equal to the preceding input sequence.
-In the theorem, it is implied that set $\mathcal{S}_1$ contains almost all elements of set $\mathcal{S}_0$.} with iteration number $i$, the iterative method presented above converges to a unique solution, for which the elements of the Urysohn matrix form a minimum-norm vector-column.
+\begin{theorem} For exact input-output data of an Urysohn system, when the input sequence covers all possible inputs within the desired range and the values of the input sequence from $\left(i-m+1\right)$ to $i$ almost always change\footnote{When fragment of the input sequence from $\left(i-m+1\right)$ to $i$ does not change with the iteration number, matrix $U$ is not updated, i.e. the repeated sequences are just ignored by the algorithm.} with iteration number $i$, the proposed algorithm presented above converges to a unique solution.
+If the initial approximation for matrix $U$ is the all-zero matrix, the proposed algorithm converges to matrix $U$ with the minimum Frobenius norm. \end{theorem}